CodecoolGlobal/solar-watch-MVP-java-Tumpeti/README.md

-# SolarWatch - Database
+# SolarWatch

-Welcome to SolarWatch, a Spring Boot Web API project that provides sunrise and sunset times for a given city on a given date, in local or UTC times.
+Welcome to SolarWatch, a Spring Boot Web API project that provides sunrise and sunset times for a given city on a given date, in UTC times.
 This project aims to build up the application from the ground zero, implementing the minimal viable product (MVP) and then expanding its functionality in the future.

 ## Features